Large Kitchen Appliances Buying Guide

 While some kitchens benefit from separate cooktops and ovens, a range is the easiest way to start cooking.
 In fact, it’s easier than ever to choose a range that’s right for you because you no longer have to choose between gas only or electric only.
 Options with duel-fuel, convection, and double ovens make ranges more versatile than ever.
-When you buy an all-in-one range, you can have your cake and eat it too.
-If you're also looking for a hood to go with your range, check out our Tips on Choosing a Matching Range Hood guide.
+When you find the appliances that best service your day-to-day needs, selecting a style and finish you love will feel easy.
+For help buying an all-in-one range, check out our Complete Kitchen Range Buying Guide.

 Whether you have a busy lifestyle or just want to speed up some of your cook prep, a microwave is a modern kitchen essential.
 When you’re choosing a microwave for your home, your first consideration is space.
 Your kitchen floor plan may include room for a microwave-hood combo to be installed over your range, or it may include space for a built-in among your cabinets.
 However, most models will sit directly on your countertop, so the microwave size you choose will directly affect your counter space.
 Other features to consider include convection oven options, moisture sensors, inverter tech, and pre-programmed quick buttons that take you far beyond “popcorn.”
 All microwave styles come in options that range from 600 to 1,200 watts.
 See our Microwave Buying Guide for more microwave features to consider.